TeamEvie/http-proxy/README.md

-# twilight-http-proxy
+# teamevie-http-proxy

-`http-proxy` is a ratelimited HTTP proxy in front of the Discord API, making use of [twilight].
+This is our fork of `http-proxy` a ratelimited HTTP proxy in front of the Discord API, making use of [twilight].
+The only difference is that we don't allow the use of multiple applications and only use the default token set.

 ## Use